w3c/wot-thing-description/proposals/common-definitions/README.md

 Best practices for designing TDs.
 When to use this or not.

-1. If you have one mechanism (security, connection, form, schema), just inline it.
+1. If you have one mechanism (security, connection, form, schema), just inline it, i.e. do not use `-Definitions` objects.
+2. In case of multiple defaults, as default definitions are applied to all forms, any local form overwriting it can result in multiple forms with the same information.
+See https://github.com/w3c/wot-thing-description/pull/2163#issuecomment-3562576204
+3. A TD is not required to use the common definitions.
+If you do not have common patterns in your TD, where most of the forms don't have duplicate terms, do not try to use this feature.
+It will make it more complicated for the Consumers to process.

 - Security term at the top level is optional
   - McCool not mandatory -> Reducing verbosity, make TDs simpler and shorter.
 People say it is annoying and does not improve security.
 Defining a "useless" security at the top and always overwriting it is not clear.
 - No resolution: Having no security field at all (none in the forms, none in the top level) -> reverting to defaults
 - No resolution: Security defaults:
   - McCool auto -> Assuming nosec is wrong assumption

-TODO: Documenting why we have multi sec for one Thing.
-Some properties being public, some not.
-Reading being public, writing not.

 ## Validation Rules